juju/docs/src/en/client.md

 See the [Concepts][concepts-client] page for a full definition of the client.

+## Client directory

+The Juju client directory is located, on Ubuntu, at `~/.local/share/juju`.

+Aside from things like a credentials YAML file, which you are presumably able to recreate, this directory contains unique files such as Juju's SSH keys, which are necessary to be able to connect to a Juju machine.
+This location may also be home to resources needed by charms or models.

+!!!
+Note:
+    On Microsoft Windows, the directory is in a different place (usually `C:\Users\{username}\AppData\Roaming\Juju`).

 ## Client backups

-Data backups can be made of the Juju client and the Juju controller.
-This section concerns itself with the client aspect only.
-For information on controller backups see the [Controller backups][controllers-backups] page.
+A backup of the client enables one to regain management control of one's controllers and associated cloud environments.

 This section will cover the following topics:

- - Client directory
  - Creating a backup
  - Restoring from a backup

-### Client directory

-The Juju client directory is located, on Ubuntu, at `~/.local/share/juju`.

-Aside from things like a credentials YAML file, which you are presumably able to recreate, this directory contains unique files such as Juju's SSH keys, which are necessary to be able to connect to a Juju machine.
-In order to also save any additional configuration files (such as the files used by running models) it is recommended to back up the entire Juju directory.

 !!!
 Note:
-    On Microsoft Windows, the directory is in a different place (usually `C:\Users\{username}\AppData\Roaming\Juju`).
+    Data backups can also be made of the Juju controller.
+See the [Controller backups][controllers-backups] page for guidance.

 ### Creating a backup

-Making a copy of the client directory is normally done with backup software that compresses the data into a single file (archive).
-On a Linux/Ubuntu system, the `tar` program is a common choice:
+Making a copy of the client directory is sufficient for backing up the client.
+This is normally done with backup software that compresses the data into a single file (archive).
+On a Linux/Ubuntu system, the `tar` program is a common
+choice:

 ```bash
 cd ~